CatpainBlack/FantASM/Docs/index.md

 ### Macros

 ### History

+0.9.1
+* Changed the expression parser, now correctly handles OR/AND ( | & )
+* Fixed expression parsing on certain opcodes
+* Fixed error expanding macros with no parameters

 0.9.0

 * Added a much better expression parser.
 Brackets and operator precedence are now properly implemented.
 * Reworked how warnings are handled and displayed.
 * Improved string handling, now checks are performed to determine if a string has non ASCII characters.